Operational machine learning for remote spectroscopic detection of CH$_{4}$ point sources: Results

 Table \ref{tab:op_dep} presents the results of using our proposed models in the operational detection pipeline used at the Methane Alert and Response System (MARS) at the United Nations Environmental Program (UNEP).

+\fix{Additional analysis of the operational deployment of our system is also detailed in appendix B. in Section \ref{sub_operational}.}

 Internally within the UNEP's IMEO, a tool called Plume Viewer is used to collect information from multiple sensors over areas informed by previously known emission locations and vector maps of relevant assets.
 There, a team of analysts searches through daily monitoring data and manually delineates and verifies the methane leak events.
 Needless to say, this process is quite labour intensive and can tremendously benefit from even semi-automated detection tools.
 For that purpose, our models were developed to perform semantic segmentation as a pre-processing step that aids with this manual search process.

+As for the models we use in deployment, we chose the ensemble of 5 U-Net RGB+WMF models and use it for all sensors given their high generalisation capabilities demonstrated in Tables \ref{tab:enmap_results} and \ref{tab:prisma_results}.
+We do not use models informed by location despite the small improvements in number of false alerts observed in Table \ref{tab:emit_results}, as this information may lead to the model remembering locations of prior emissions and to poor generalisation capabilities to new, previously unobserved areas (as these would appear as out-of-distribution data for the models).
+Nonetheless, analysts have access to both the location (with the ability to see scenes of previous overpasses) and the wind vector.

 Figure \ref{fig:plumeviewer} shows the interface and examples of methane leak events proposed by our models to the human reviewers.
 Despite producing false positive detections, the models remain useful in guiding the reviewers towards potential methane leak events in the scene.
 During their review, the analyst marks the correctly detected plumes as validated (either using the model suggested boundary, or by drawing a new one as a vector) and then with one click deletes all non-validated detections.
 The validated detections then undergo an internal review process and are eventually notified to the relevant operators and governmental actors.

 This operational workflow is similar to the one used in \citep{vaughan2024ai}, but rather than just predicting on selected a priori known monitoring locations, we run our models on the full scenes captured by the satellite.
 This allows us to discover new regions of interest and to expand the map of tracked monitoring sites.
 For further automation, the information about the proximity of known emitters can also be used, for example by using different thresholds for model prediction in these areas.
 Using our models for full scene predictions is possible thanks to the insights from section \ref{sec:res_fulltiles}.